saulbel/minikube-tutorial/README.md

 CONTAINER ID   IMAGE                                 COMMAND                  CREATED          STATUS          PORTS                                                                                                                                  NAMES a34aadbbd833   gcr.io/k8s-minikube/kicbase:v0.0.30   "/usr/local/bin/entr…"   17 hours ago     Up 31 minutes   127.0.0.1:49157->22/tcp, 127.0.0.1:49156->2376/tcp, 127.0.0.1:49155->5000/tcp, 127.0.0.1:49154->8443/tcp, 127.0.0.1:49153->32443/tcp   minikube
 ````
 - So what's the plan?
 The idea is to reuse the docker daemon with `eval $(minikube docker-env)` so we build the image inside it.
 We could also access into minikube's node like this `minikube ssh`.
-Now we are gonna create the image like we did in the first step `docker build -t saul/geoblink .`
+Now we are gonna create the image like we did in the first step `docker build -t saul/app .`
 - Now to run it we just:
 ````
-$ kubectl run geoblink-app --image=saul/app --image-pull-policy=Never
+$ kubectl run app --image=saul/app --image-pull-policy=Never
 pod/app created
 $ kubect get pods
 NAME           READY   STATUS    RESTARTS   AGE